adrianboston/srcset/README.md

 The utility resizes each image using the same compression as the original image; however, specify the desination type using the `-t` directive. *srcset* permits the use of an image in TIFF format -- that is often the second step after Nikon, Canon and other 'raw' native formats -- from which `convert` can generate the final HTML-ready images.
 Or you can stick with the tried JPEG, PNG and GIF.

 Due to the large number of resized images, they are organized into a file structure.
-The name of the directory matches the original file.
-The name of each resized image contains the width of the image and placed into the directory.
-The original file is copied and renamed to `legacy`.
+The name of the directory matches the original filename.
+The name of each resized image contains the width of the image and placed into the directory from `320w` to `1440w`.
+The original file is copied, placed into the directory and renamed to `legacy`.
+Therefore, `srcset` will skip over any files named `legacy`, `320w`, `480w`,.... `1440w` to avoid duplicate work.

 For example, given an image named `my_image` the following directory will be constructed.

 ```
 srcset my_image.jpg